-A Canada where food is treated as a basic right, central to health and everyone has the means, knowledge, and voice necessary to access good food with dignity.
+A Canada where food is treated as a basic right and central to health, and where everyone has the means, knowledge, and voice necessary to access good food with dignity.

-We know that collaboration leads to bigger impact.
-So we act as a central knowledge exchange hub for the broader community food security sector, providing an annual national conference, open-source tools and resources, trainings, and grants to our network of Good Food Organizations across the country.
+We believe that collaboration leads to bigger impact, so we act as a central knowledge exchange hub for the broader community food security sector, providing an annual national conference, open-source tools and resources, trainings, and grants to our network of Good Food Organizations across the country.
 Through this community of practice we work to build capacity and impact with our partners and to make the case for increased funding across the community food sector.

 THE POWER OF FOOD: When it comes to food, we believe the medium is the message.
 Good food has the power to build health and community, and inspire people to become engaged in issues that matter to them.
-Offering food that is delicious, healthy and pleasurable is a priority, not an incidental.
+Offering food that's delicious, healthy and pleasurable is a priority at al of our centres and programs.

-INTEGRATED THINKING: We believe we must address the big picture while also taking action at the grassroots.
-By combining a united national voice with grassroots action, we aim to influence the policies that create the issues facing our communities.
-We focus on income security, health issues, and sustainable agriculture.
+INTEGRATED THINKING: By combining a united national voice with grassroots action, we aim to influence the policies that create the issues facing our communities.

-RELEVANCE: We believe in meeting people where they are at.
-Community Food Centres meet immediate needs first as a precondition for being able to address more complex food-related needs.
+RELEVANCE: We try to meet people where they're at.
+Community Food Centres meet immediate needs as a precondition for being able to address more complex food-related needs.
 Though Community Food Centres aim to help people make change in their lives, we recognize that people’s skills and goals are diverse, and that they do not want to be preached at or pushed.
 We understand that people require practical supports to be active in their communities, and that there must be pleasure in the process as well as the outcome.